OpenBlatam/Descentralized-Venture-Protocol/README.md

 Just a lot the same vector -> venture to your bank account + (excel) + dashboard with statistics and graphs

+Uniswap make a factory of x uniswap logics like swap Aave make a configuration of factory of x borrow and lend

 Finance: